jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Kurt Blomquist

 To Do:
 - Fix DNP map order
-- Double check all PB and RB assignments
 - based on provided breaker reclosing settings, make suggestions and have discussion on proper LOV timings
 - add a section for customer settings in FAT doc
 - double check programming spec based on changes